FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

-- When an item is put into the fleet, it is stored internally and becomes available for retrieval after the specified `delay` or after a target quantity of items is available in fleet.
+- When an item is put into the fleet, it is stored internally and becomes available for retrieval after the specified `delay` or after a target quantity (`capacity`) of items is available in fleet.
+- Once triggered the items will be available for the destination node after `transit_delay` amount of time.
 - The fleet has methods to check if it can accept new items using can_put method and if it can provide items to the next node using can_get method.
 - Incoming edges can use reserve_get and reserve_put calls on the store in the fleet to reserve an item or space and after yielding